heavenstobetsy/PhillyConstruction/Data pre-processing.md

 ## Feature Engineering
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Improving models using Feature Engineering is sometimes essential.
+In this case, I manually created new attributes that I believed would be predictive of a building's unsafe status.
+In one case, I used a flag and some data cleaning to create a new variable that indicated when a contractor was handling the construction, or if a homeowner or another entity was responsible.
+I also looked at grouping common violation descriptions by highly ranked keywords, and calculated the time between a permit submission and the building'smost recent inspection date.

 ## Categorical Variables

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Creating dummy variables vastly increased the number of features in my dataset, which is why selecting important features and pruning out unimportant features for predicting is necessary.
 See [Categorical Variables](https://gist.github.com/heavenstobetsy/709330453e2b7c7f587c2661689abab2.js) for more details.
+&nbsp;
+&nbsp;
 The next post will go over pruning the features and model selection.

 <p>